xwiki-contrib/application-interactive-maps/PROGRESS.md

 - [x] Code for creating Path Maps with Map Editor
 - [x] jsx for the Path Maps Map Editor
 - [x] Combine multiple Map Editors on a single page
+## Day 6-7 (23-24 May 2019)
+- [x] Report the progress to mentors
+- [x] Fix encoding issue in xml when formatting files using `mvn xar:format` (thanks to Evalica and Enygma for the fix)
+- [x] Add distance and duration to routes of Path Map
+- [x] Create templates for creating new maps
+- [x] Improve and synchronize the style for leaflet controls